diem/website/docs/wallet-app/public-demo-wallet.md

 5. Photograph of an officially recognized identification document (e.g., a passport or driver’s license, as defined by the local jurisdiction).
 6. The base currency used for presentation of the conversion rates.

-As noted above, all login details for the Libra Reference Wallet Demo will be fake credentials for “Sherlock Holmes”.
+All login details for the Public Demo Wallet will be fake, auto-generated credentials for dummy identities.
 The account verification begins once the user completes the registration demo.
-The user won’t be able to access the wallet until they have gone through the simulated account verification process.
+The user won’t be able to access the Public Demo Wallet until they have gone through the simulated account verification process.

 >
 >Note: Account verification demos the expected behavior of a hypothetical wallet.
-For the Libra Reference Wallet, the verification succeeds automatically and the “pending” state is presented briefly to the user for demo purposes only.
+For the Public Demo Wallet, the verification succeeds automatically and the “pending” state is presented briefly to the user for demo purposes only.
 In addition, the identification document is always accepted and is not analysed or stored by the backend.
 Real-world user verification and risk management are beyond the scope of the reference wallet and contain many opportunities for further development.
 >

 Read more about the user verification [in the Risk section](risk-mod.md).